Calamarata

 Preparation of Calamarata

-• Start by washing and cleaning the calamari, removing the insides and skin, then cutting them into slices about 3/4 inch thick.
+• Start by washing and cleaning the calamari, removing the innards and skin, then cut them into slices about 3/4 inch thick.

-In a pan, put the extra virgin olive oil, whole or chopped garlic cloves, slightly sauté, then add the previously washed and halved tomatoes, add the chopped parsley (keeping a handful aside), let cook covered for 2-3 minutes.
+In a pan, add the extra virgin olive oil and garlic cloves (whole or chopped), lightly sauté, then add the pre-washed and halved tomatoes, and some chopped parsley (keeping a handful aside), cover and let cook for 2-3 minutes.

-Add the chopped canned peeled tomatoes and add the sliced calamari, adjust with salt, cover with the lid, and let cook for 10 minutes over medium heat; the sauce should not be too thick at the end of cooking, if necessary, add a drop of water.
+Add the peeled, chopped tomatoes and calamari slices, season with salt, cover and let cook for 10 minutes over medium heat; the sauce shouldn’t be too thick at the end of cooking, if necessary add a splash of water.

-Meanwhile, bring salted water to a boil for the pasta, and when boiling, cook the pasta until very al dente, then drain and add it to the calamari sauce and complete the cooking, stirring often, adding water if it becomes too dry.
+• Meanwhile, bring salted water to a boil for the pasta and cook until very al dente, then drain and add it to the calamari sauce, finishing the cooking while stirring often, adding water if it becomes too dry.

 Follow me on Facebook Pinterest Twitter Instagram Youtube Telegram